replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

    For more information about the S3-compatible object store requirements for both Kubernetes installer-created clusters and existing clusters, see the sections below.

-### Object Store Requirements for Kubernetes Installer-created Clusters
+### Object Store Requirements for Kubernetes Installer Clusters

 By default, installations on clusters created by the Kubernetes installer must include an add-on that satisfies the S3-compatible object store.